Translate Salesforce Knowledge

 1018

-Add Localize as a Trusted Site, entering the following:
+Add Localize as a Trusted Site in the Trusted Sites for Scripts section, entering the following:

 1. Name: "Localize"